Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

    ![Package items](../../Assets/Screenshots/Fulfillment/DispatchNotes/Items.png "[Package items]")

 7. If desired, check the following item-related details:
     + Check the item SKU number in the *SKU* column.
-The SKU can be useful to locate a product in the *PIM* module and check its inventory in the *Warehouse* module.
+The SKU can be useful to locate a product in the *PIM* module and check its inventory in the *Warehousing* module.

     + Check the amount of an item contained in the package in the *Amount* column.

     + Check the item serial number in the *Serial number* column if available.

     > [Info] The fields displayed vary depending on the fulfiller's driver.